Huawei Has Allegedly Built Surveillance Tools That Identify And Monitor People By Race

 “We do not develop or sell systems that identify people by their ethnic group, and we do not condone the use of our technologies to discriminate against or oppress members of any community,” the spokesperson added.
 “We take the allegations in the Washington Post‘s article very seriously and are investigating the issues raised within.”

-The development in facial recognition that is accurate enough to evaluate ethnicity is also a cause for concern among those who fear the rise of surveillance states.
+The development in facial recognition that is accurate enough to evaluate ethnicity is also concerning among those who fear the rise of surveillance states.
 Though AI has gained some traction in countries such as the United States, activists have also been responsible for slowing its spread, and lawmakers even introduced a bill this past summer that would make the use of facial identification systems by law enforcement illegal, per Technology Review.

 Meanwhile, the new allegations are just another piece of bad publicity for Huawei.
 The Chinese firm is already battling accusations that it passes data onto the Communist government, especially as it partners with European nations to develop a 5G network, per The Inquisitr.